97saundersj/Star-Wars-Character-Explorer/README.md

 - State management is handled by Pinia
 - TypeScript is used for type safety
 - The review submission is designed to fail as per requirements, with local storage as a fallback
-- The C# API endpoint is included as a bonus feature to demonstrate backend integration